sparkfun/SparkFun_ST25DV64KC_Arduino_Library/examples/docs/ex_01_Device_Information.md

 ## Setup

-After installing this library in your local Arduino environment, begin with a standard Arduino sketch and include the header file this library:
+After installing this library in your local Arduino environment, begin with a standard Arduino sketch and include the header file for this library:

 ```C++
 #include <SparkFun_ST25DV64KC_Arduino_Library.h> // Click here to get the library:  http://librarymanager/All#SparkFun_ST25DV64KC